What is intraday Trading?

 Intraday Trading Indicators

 The stock market's price swings seem to be unpredictable and illogical.
-However, traders employ a number of statistical techniques to identify patterns in these price fluctuations and extrapolate predictions about future trends.
-Below is a description of a few indicators for intraday trading:
+However, traders employ several statistical techniques to identify patterns in these price fluctuations and extrapolate predictions about future trends.
+Below is a description of a few indicators for intraday trading.

 Moving Average

-One such technical analysis technique that traders use to forecast price patterns is the moving average.
+One technical analysis technique traders use to forecast price patterns is the moving average.
 It generates average price data over a certain interval and smoothes the price fluctuation graph.
-This interval may be customised by traders to be any length of time—1 day, 10 days, 1 hour, 5 minutes, 1 minute, etc. Both short-term traders and long-term investors can benefit from it.
+Traders may customise this interval to be any length of time—1 day, 10 days, 1 hour, 5 minutes, 1 minute, etc. Both short-term traders and long-term investors can benefit from it.
 It provides a more comprehensive picture of the continuous trend within the time range and evens out the short-term variations.

 Bollinger Bands

 A more sophisticated technical analysis tool called the Bollinger Band assists traders in determining whether stocks are overbought or oversold.
-It has three lines in it.
-There are two lines at two standard deviations in both the positive and negative direction from the first line, which is the 20-day simple moving average line.
-The bands tend to expand in more volatile markets and to contract in less volatile ones.
+It has three lines.
+Two lines at two standard deviations in both the positive and negative direction from the first line, which is the 20-day simple moving average line, are in it.
+The bands tend to expand in more volatile markets and contract in less volatile ones.

 Relative Strength Index (RSI)